Department of Research and Planning

-FUNCTIONS AND DUTIES OF ‘F’ DEPARTMENT
+FUNCTIONS AND DUTIES OF DEPARTMENT OF RESEARCH AND PLANNING

-Introduction: ‘F’ Department was established in 1975 to ensure standards and uniformity in the delivery of policing service in Nigeria.
+Introduction: Department of Research and Planning was established in 1975 to ensure standards and uniformity in the delivery of policing service in Nigeria.
 The department was specifically set up to provide research and analytical services such as monitoring and evaluation function to support mordern police operations and public safety practices.
 It is also resposible for identifying law enforcement issues and conducting timely policy research, evaluation, follow-up training and technical assistance on those issues that will provide information and direction to police personnel, police leaders and the community.

 With the 1986 Police re-organisation, the department was re-named ‘’Management Service Department’’ (MSD) under the Directorate of Finance and Administration.